oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 mechanism.

 Implementers MUST ensure that the transport protocol provides confidentiality if the privacy of End-User data or correlation attacks by passive observers are a concern.

-Implementers MAY define an envelope format (such as described in (#enveloping) or nesting the SD-JWT as the plaintext payload of a JWE) to encrypt the SD-JWT when transmitted over an insecure channel.
+To encrypt the SD-JWT when transmitted over an insecure channel, implementers MAY use JSON Web Encryption (JWE) [@!RFC7516] by nesting the SD-JWT as the plaintext payload of a JWE.
+Especially, when an SD-JWT is transmitted via a URL and information may be stored/cached in the browser or end up in web server logs, the SD-JWT SHOULD be encrypted using JWE.

 ## Decoy Digests {#decoy_digests_privacy}